-Certain critical and sensitive areas of the farm, such as concentrated surface water flow areas, and certain times of year such as when soils are frozen, can coexist to produce conditions that leave the landscape particularly vulnerable to nutrient and sediment losses.
+Certain critical and sensitive areas of the farm - such as concentrated surface flow areas - and certain times of year - such as periods of frozen soil - create conditions that leave the landscape particularly vulnerable to nutrient losses.

 Identifying critical and sensitive areas of your farm and managing them accordingly, especially at sensitive times of year, protects surface water quality while maintaining a productive grazing system.
 This publication will 1) define critical & sensitive areas, 2) help you identify where they exist on your farm, and 3) provide guidance on how to manage them during times of the year when they are most prone to damage, sediment loss, and nutrient transport.